tomjoht/learnapidoc/_docs/publishing_api_documentation/pubapis_overview.md

 Despite many advances with single sourcing, content re-use, conditional filtering, and other features in help authoring tools and content management systems, almost no API documentation sites on Programmableweb.com use them.
 Why is that?
 Why has the development community implicitly rejected tech comm tools and their many years of evolution?

 Granted, there is the occasional HAT, as with [Photobucket's API](http://bit.ly/photobucketlongurl), but they're rare.
-And it's even more rare to find an API doc site that structures the content in DITA (so far, [CouchDB](http://docs.couchdb.org/en/2.1.0/) is the only one I've come across).
+And it's even more rare to find an API doc site that structures the content in DITA.

-I asked a recruiter (who specializes in API documentation jobs in the Bay area) whether it was more advantageous to become adept with DITA or to learn a tool such as a static site generator, which is more common in the API space.
+I asked [Andrew Davis](http://www.synergistech.com/contact_us.html), who specializes in recruiting for API documentation jobs in the Bay area, whether it was more advantageous to become adept with DITA or to learn a tool such as a static site generator, which is more common in the API space.

-My recruiter friend knows the market &mdash; especially the Silicon Valley market &mdash; extremely well.
+Davis knows the market &mdash; especially the Silicon Valley market &mdash; extremely well.
 Without hesitation, he urged me to pursue the static site generator route.
 He said many small companies, especially startups, are looking for writers who can publish documentation that looks beautiful, like the many modern web outputs on Programmableweb.

 His response, and my subsequent emphasis on static site generators, led me to understand why traditional help authoring tools aren't used often in the API doc space.
 Here are 5 reasons: